iamgoeldhruv/cliapp/cliapp/README.md

 # cliapp
-a command line tool trying to replicate discord created using dart and utilising OOPS concepts TO USE THIS REPO GIT CLONE THE GIVEN REPO gh repo clone iamgoeldhruv/cliapp
+a command line tool trying to replicate discord created using dart and utilising OOPS concepts/n

-COMMANDS:
+TO USE THIS REPO GIT CLONE THE GIVEN REPO gh repo clone iamgoeldhruv/cliapp/n COMMANDS:/n
-1. register:
+1. register:/n
    to register the user in CLI tool.
 2.login:
     to login for registerd users.